jerwyk/PixeeSharp/README.md

 # PixeeSharp
-A Pixiv API inspired by Pixivpy and PixivCS, implimented with .NET framwork
+A Pixiv API inspired by Pixivpy and PixivCS, implimented with .NET framwork.
+It serializes all responses into c# objects, and provdies utility methods to handel them, therefore there is no need to deal with the raw json response yourself.

 # Api supported functions
 * Login and periodic authentication